kovid-r/simple-transformer/README.md

 ### Step 3.
 Run the tests using `test.py`

-In this step, you'll perform some basic sanity checks on the transformed data, comparing it with the source data.
+In this step, you'll perform sanity checks on the transformed data, comparing it with the source data.
 You'll check:

 * if the number of orders in the input & output are equal
 * if the number of customers in the input & output are equal
 * if a particular customer that exists in the input exists in the output
+* if the basic order details have been correctly transformed in the output
+* if the order item quantity and price have been correctly transformed in the output

 To perform these tests, run the `test.py` utility that takes the same two inputs as the previous step: